nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites:
     * List all students using the `list students` command.
-    * There are currently four students with names "Alex Wong", "Alex Yeoh", "Willy Wonka" and "Wong Max".
+    * There are currently four students with names "Alex Wong", "Alex Yeoh", "Willy Wonka" and "Wong Max". <br><br>

 2. Test case: `find Alex` <br>
    Expected: Only students with the name "Alex Wong" and "Alex Yeoh" are shown.
 A message indicating the number of students listed is shown in the response box.